Seanl80/Blind-Hunter/README.md

 When I was making the reviews page I added in a select list to contain all the companies in the companies page.
 When selecting it I couldn't access them.
 This was fixed by targeting it more specifically in the code.

 ![Empty-select-field](blindhunter/static/images/empty-select-field-bug.png)

+I also found that although I had planned to use datepicker through Materialize I wanted the date of the review recorded as I found when other than that days date was selected sometimes it would create an error.
+I tried to get that through datepicker but it seemed like an excessive amount of code just to use it so I disregarded datepicker and used javascript to create clean code.

+I also realised I could duplicate company details without error.
+I know some blind companies do share the same or similar names.
+So I removed the unique=True from the name and inserted it into the email and phone within the company db.
+This would throw errors show I put in a try/except rule into my add_company and edit_company routes to catch this error.
+I didn.t have to do this in my reviews as usernames should be unique and it wouldn't matter if the reviews were the same as long as they were under different usernames.

 ## Deployment